 Bill Discounting Process:

-• Disbursement: Funds provided to seller minus discount.
+- Disbursement: Funds provided to the seller minus the discount.

-• Repayment: Buyer pays institution on due date.
+- Repayment: Buyer pays the institution on the due date.

 For Example